 Bromelain can help reduce inflammation caused by sun damage or general abrasion or damage to the skin.
 Reducing the inflammation aids the healing process.

 Consuming water helps remove toxins – part of the process to clear skin.
 Pineapples have a large percentage of water and therefore contribute to water intake.

 Pineapple is a fatigue fighter, its energy boosting nutrients, vitamin C, manganese and sugars can claim back vitality.

 Pineapples are low calories,1 serve will give 272kJ (65Cal) but there energy comes from sugar.
 The fear of having sugar has grown, but the sugar in pineapple is low glycaemic index, meaning a slow rise in blood sugar levels will provide good steady energy and being satisfied for longer.

 Manganese is a mineral involved in energy production in the body.

-Vitamin C helps with the absorption of iron, a mineral important for transporting oxygen around the body to help the cells including muscles function and therefore aiding with energy and vitality.
+Vitamin C helps with the absorption of iron, a mineral important for transporting oxygen around the body to help the cells function.
+Providing oxygen provides energy and vitality.